DeepRank/deeprank2/README.dev.md

 3. Verify that the information in `CITATION.cff` is correct (update the release date), and that `.zenodo.json` contains equivalent data.
 4. Merge the release branch into `main` (and `dev`), and [run the tests](https://github.com/DeepRank/deeprank2/blob/dev/README.dev.md#running-the-tests).
 5. Go to https://github.com/DeepRank/deeprank2/releases and draft a new release; create a new tag for the release, generate release notes automatically and adjust them, and finally publish the release as latest.
 This will trigger [a GitHub action](https://github.com/DeepRank/deeprank2/actions/workflows/release.yml) that will take care of publishing the package on PyPi.
-6. Update the doi in `CITATION.cff` with the one corresponding to the new release.

 ## UML